keelan-krinsky/University-Notes.-/Notes/MCBG 2036/test.md

 #### Outer membrane.
 5-7nm

 phospholipid layer (not bilayer) which contain lipopolusaccharides, as well as lipoproteins and proteins.
 More permeable/less selective than the cell membrane (?)
-The outside of gram negative is very wavy as more fluid than a PG layer.
+The outside of gram negative is very wavey as more fluid than a PG layer.

-NOTE: can be isolated as an intact spherical structure
+NOTE: can be isolated as an intact shperical structure

 ##### Porins